-Options Web submission Email submission

-General video on APEC 9 25

-Video news relea ses 6 27

-Interviews with p APEC figures rominent 10 27

-Key presentations APEC meetings a 54 69

-None 13 15

-Other 4 1

-Web submission Not sure, perhaps all of the above, depending on the subject.
-What is more important is that it all

-More than one of the above - these should be tick boxes not radio buttons!
-Useful tool to brief public on what APEC is all about uld be tick boxes not radio

-General vic and events leo on APEC and Key Prese entations from APEC meetings

-Email submission SOME SYMPOSIUMS OR SEMINARES OF THE FORUM
+Options Web submission Email submission General video on APEC 9 25 Video news releas ses 6 27 Interviews with particles APEC figures rominent 10 27 Key presentations APEC meetings a 54 69 None 13 15 Other 4 1 Web submission Not sure, perhaps all of the above, depending on the subject.
+What is more important is that it all More than one of the above - these should be tick boxes not radio buttons!
+Useful tool to brief public on what APEC is all about General video on APEC and Key Presentations from APEC meetings and events Email submission SOME SYMPOSIUMS OR SEMINARES OF THE FORUM